TravelingProfit/brain-graph/README.md

 # Second Brain

 A persistent personal knowledge graph that serves as the single source of truth across all your tools, agents, and workflows.
-Open MCP interface means any framework — current or future — can read and write to it.
-The brain outlives the tools.
+Built on ArcadeDB with an open MCP interface, any framework — current or future — can read and write to it.
+Conversations, documents, decisions, maps, and research are indexed into one queryable brain that outlives whatever tools you happen to be using today.
+New knowledge enters by dropping a file into a folder.

 ## Architecture